The Way (TV series): Critical response

 A number of critical reviews were negative towards the series.
 Writing in the Evening Standard, George Chesterton described the series as "preachy and artless", criticising the poorly-developed characters, stereotypical depiction of English and Welsh people in general, and poorly handling the social topics that inspired it.
 Writing for the Financial Times, Dan Einav gave praise to the first episode for its exploration of themes but describes the following two as "tonally inconsistent and narratively unfocused", in particular criticising how fast the country becomes an "authoritarian, Welsh-persecuting dystopia" and the obvious allegories lacking depth and weight.
 Writing for The Daily Telegraph, Anita Singh suggests that a more fitting title was "The Mess", with the series being "weird, indulgent, occasionally stirring, frequently pretentious", while also suggesting that Sheen's closeness to the subject matter may have negatively impacted the series.
 Reviewing the episode for The Independent, Nick Hilton also found the series to be a mess, finding that the series lacked subtlety for the themes it sought to explore and that events happened with "unjustifiable rapidity".

 In a more mixed review, Emily Watkins for the i found some plot elements to be irrelevant and the overall series muddled, but praised the cast and the ambition of the project.
 James Hibbs from Radio Times complimented Sheen's directorial debut and for the use of its cast, though felt that it lost itself when straying from political themes.

-Lucy Mangan was more openly positive about the series in The Guardian, saying that the series was "like nothing else on TV", and praised the opening episode as "powerful, confident, ambitious, confrontational and unexpected" but "doesn't quite meet the high bar it has set for itself over the remaining episodes".
+Lucy Mangan was more positive about the series in The Guardian, saying that the series was "like nothing else on TV", and praised the opening episode as "powerful, confident, ambitious, confrontational and unexpected" but "doesn't quite meet the high bar it has set for itself over the remaining episodes".
 Rachel Cooke from New Statesman praised The Way as "audacious, intellectual TV" with qualities "both hazily dreamlike and quite potently Welsh, a retro sensibility running right through it like a pattern in a pub carpet.
 But it's also quite thrillingly political, as if someone had lit a match beneath Newsnight and all the rest".